 Designing Your Own Passive Solar Greenhouse, Part 2

 The foundation is a crucial component that dictates the success of any building.
-It’s something people often don’t think about, but in reality a ton of time and energy should be spent in its selection.
-There are a lot of choices out there so I’ll limit discussion to my top 3, but before we start, here are a few principles to keep in mind:
+It’s something people often don’t think about, but in reality the time and energy you spend on its design now will save loads of trouble later.
+There are a lot of choices out there so I’ll limit discussion to my top three, but before we start, here are a few principles to keep in mind:

 - Your foundation should always connect the greenhouse with the soil.
 Plants thrive when they can reach into the earth, and a good foundation should allow roots to dip into the subsoil.

 - Your foundation should start below the frost line to prevent frost entry or any heaving issues.

 - Your foundation should align with your own specific design goals.
 More on that later.